S3-working-group/s3-practical-guide/S3-practical-guide.md

 Preparation:

--   schedule review
+-   schedule the review
--   ensure necessary information is available
+-   ensure all necessary information is available

 Follow-up:

--   agree on next review date
+-   agree on the next review date
--   documentation / notification
--   tracking tasks and decisions
+-   document decisions and tasks, and share with relevant people
--   effects on related agreements
+-   consider effects on any related agreements

 ---

 ## Pattern 1.8: Those Affected Decide

-Involve everyone who will be affected by a decision, to maintain equivalence and accountability, and increase the amount of information available on the subject.
+**Involve people in making a decision they will be affected by, to maintain equivalence and accountability, and to increase the amount of information available on the subject.**

 For larger groups:

 -   facilitate a process in several stages and create smaller groups who select delegates
 -   set out a virtual, asynchronous, time-boxed and staged process

-Consider including those affected also in review and evolution of decisions.
+Consider including those affected in the review and evolution of decisions, too.

 ---